trustwallet/developer/platform/staking.md

 Please follow [tron](https://github.com/trustwallet/blockatlas/blob/master/platform/tron/api.go) and [cosmos](https://github.com/trustwallet/blockatlas/blob/master/platform/cosmos/api.go) implementations for more details.

 ## Signing

 If your blockchain implements staking natively, please describe all message types required to `delegate`, `withdraw funds` then open a pull request to [wallet-core](https://github.com/trustwallet/wallet-core) project.
 You have to include test cases with a correct message for each action.

 If you blockchain uses a smart contract call on chain, please check if your implementation in wallet-core supports smart contract call.
 Please create a protobuf message that encodes and simplifies the smart contract call. *Checkout [tron TRC20](https://github.com/trustwallet/wallet-core/blob/master/src/proto/Tron.proto) signing [implementation](https://github.com/trustwallet/wallet-core/blob/master/src/Tron/Signer.cpp) for example*.
 Include correct test cases for all call required to `delegate` and `withdraw funds`.

-If your blockchain uses an off-chain smart contract, eg ETH, please describe it in your issue in Trust Platform with sample calls.
+If your blockchain uses an off-chain smart contract, eg ETH, please describe it in your issue in BlockAtlas with sample calls.

-Include your blockchain into [AnySigner](https://github.com/trustwallet/wallet-core/blob/master/src/Any/Signer.cpp) class and add tests.
+Implement `Signer::signJSON` for your blockchain and add test, Cosmos `Signer` [example](https://github.com/trustwallet/wallet-core/blob/master/src/Cosmos/Signer.cpp#L33) and [tests](https://github.com/trustwallet/wallet-core/blob/master/tests/Cosmos/TWAnySignerTests.cpp#L49).

 **Pull request without tests will be rejected.**

 ## RPC Endpoints

-Please implement all RPC methods required for staking in your blockchain and add them to [web-core rpc package](https://github.com/trustwallet/web-core):
+Please implement and document all RPC methods required for staking in your blockchain.
+A good example is [Cosmos](https://cosmos.network/rpc/#/Staking).

-Plese checkout [cosmos](https://github.com/trustwallet/web-core/tree/master/packages/rpc/src/cosmos) and [tron](https://github.com/trustwallet/web-core/tree/master/packages/rpc/src/tron) rpc implementations.

 ## Validators List

 - Open a pull request to [trust assets](https://github.com/trustwallet/assets) and add all validators that will be supported by TrustWallet.
     - Create a folder with the following format `/blockchains/<network_name>/validators` if one not yet not exist.